 SegWit (Segregated Witness) is the process through which the block size limit is increased by removing signature data from Bitcoin transactions.
 To simplify, when unnecessary data is removed from a Bitcoin transaction, it frees up space for more transactions to take place on the blockchain.

-Despite some popular belief and interpretation, this week the scaling proposal named SegWit also known as BIP 141 was officially “locked in” on the Bitcoin network.
+Despite some popular belief and interpretation, this week the scaling proposal named SegWit also known as BIP 141 was “locked-in” officially on the Bitcoin network.
 The multi-year process of getting Bitcoin Core’s stipulated 95% miner approval has finally come to an end, which began the activation SegWit.
 The activation is a process that will take roughly two weeks to happen.
-To check SegWit officially being activated with the Yes 🙂 sign, here is the link that tracked the process.

 What Does the Future of Bitcoin Have in Store?